brotkrueml/byt_coordconverter/README.md

 ## Usage

-You can find the latest documentation in the Documentation folder.
+You can find the latest documentation on [docs.typo3.org](https://docs.typo3.org/p/brotkrueml/coordconverter/master/en-us/) or in the Documentation folder.